superstrong/who-is-out/README.md

 This Google Apps Script:

 - Creates a shared calendar of who and when everyone will be out of office
-- Emails your team a daily digest aggregating out-of-office time for the next few weeks
+- Emails your team a digest aggregating out-of-office time for your desired duration
-- Sends a daily notification to a webhook (i.e., Slack) of your choice with today's scheduled out-of-office time
+- Sends a webhook event with today and tomorrow's out-of-office time -- handy for routing to Slack or Zapier
-- Does this **for as many distinct groups as you want.** Use one for a small company, or break things out into teams and functional groups.
+- Does this **for as many distinct groups as you want.** Use one group ("everyone@company.com") for a small company, or break things out into teams and functional groups.
     - Matches users who are indirect/nested group members of the parent group (e.g., "group" -> "subgroup" -> "user")

 ## Usage

 ### As a consumer

 Just invite the new `out@<yourdomain.com>` user to your event and it will show up on the shared calendar and in the digest.
-For the digest, the title of the event will be replaced by a generic description based on keywords in the title, such as `working remote`, `sick/doctor`, `event/conference/meeting`, etc. You can customize these keyword matches and generic descriptions in the script.

 *Sample email digest:*